akshaybabloo/gollahalli.com/content/blog/setting-up-wifi-eap-peap-on-linux.md

 draft: false
 tags: ["Linux"]
 categories: ["Tutorial"]
+description: "Do you have problem accessing enterprise WiFi on Linux?
+Then this article is for you."
 ---

 A few months ago I was trying to setup up WiFi on my Raspberry Pi.
 That time I didn't know that Pi has problems with Enterprise WiFi and my university did not provide support to Linux distribution.
 Thanks to Google I fond the answer.